Last Updated on 2026-06-16 by Daev Roehr

 I noticed the special tray “hinge” the dust cover rests on was broken/missing, so parts unit made it’s first donation to prime.
 Prime now looks like:

 Next up, investigating the motor speed control board and it’s poorly documented adjustment pots.
+The motor driver board is a Wien bridge op amp oscillator design with an incandescent bulb for the AGC servo.

-Once properly adjusted, this design outputs a stable, low THD sine wave to the motor and provides a quiet and stable ride. along with a bit of pitch control.
+Once properly adjusted, this design outputs a stable, low THD sine wave to the motor and provides a quiet and stable ride, along with a bit of pitch control.

 UPDATE 4: 2020.07.21